 Suddenly they’re confronted with deciphering their financial aid award letter, the tuition, how to bridge the cost gap, taking placement tests, registering for class, immunizations, outside expenses beyond the cost of school, housing, transportation, and all of the online portals involved in the process.
 And that’s all before the pressure of saying goodbye to friends and getting ready to move away from home.

-It sounds just as daunting as the college application process, but with even fewer recognizable words and resources to pull from for information and support.
-It all results in between 10 to 40 percent (depending upon the area) of students who intended to head to college come fall dropping off the radar entirely.
+It sounds just as daunting as the application process, but with even fewer recognizable words and resources to pull from for information and support.
+It all results in between 10-40% (depending upon the area) of students, who intended to head to campus come fall, dropping off the radar entirely.